Dionid/board-game-simulator/new-front/README.md

 ### Archetype way

+100% NO: allocations on every archetype is so massive, that it will kill performance

 - in the end of every step we need to clear "newEntities" and "deletedEntities"

 * we can assign entity storages size